ZenabG/SAS_Backend/README.md

 ### What will be tested
 ControllerClass using @WebMvcTest.

-### Test Folder Structure
-- test/java/sas/sdet/techtest/controller/ControllerClassTest - Consists of slice test for ControllerClass method 'getUserDexterity()'

-## Repository Tests
 Repository class using @DataJpaTest.

 ### Test Folder Structure
+- test/java/sas/sdet/techtest/controller/ControllerClassTest - Consists of 2 slice tests for ControllerClass method 'getUserDexterity()'
-- test/java/sas/sdet/techtest/repository/RepositoryClassTest - Consists of repository test for RepositoryClass method 'loadUser()'
+- test/java/sas/sdet/techtest/repository/RepositoryClassTest - Consists of slice test for RepositoryClass method 'loadUser()'

 ## Integration Tests
 Whole system's integration testing using actual system under test.
 This is done using @SpringBootTest